 - Number, severity, seriousness and causality of treatment-emergent adverse events - Anti-PTH antibodies - Changes in vital signs, ECGs, and clinical laboratory results (hematology, chemistry, and urinalysis) from baseline to post baseline time points qualitative safety data.
-Direct safety comparisons between the two ethnic groups will be presented from the rhPTH(1-84) 100 μ g dosing data.
-All other safety data from the 25 μ g and 50 μ g in the subjects of Japanese descent will be summarized and listed.
-Treatment-emergent AEs (TEAEs) are defined as AEs with start dates between the time of the first exposure to study drug and the last dose of the study drug.
+Direct safety comparisons between the two ethnic groups will be presented from the rhPTH(1-84) 100μg dosing data.
+All other safety data from the 25μg and 50μg in the subjects of Japanese descent will be summarized and listed.
+Treatment-emergent AEs (TEAEs) are defined as AEs whose onset occurs, severity worsens, or intensity increases after receiving the study medication of this study to the follow-up visit.